odesseyoracle/toprakverse/README.md

 ## Introduction

-Welcome to ToprakVerse, a social media website developed as a project for the SAP module of the Web Development course at DCI Berlin.
+Welcome to ToprakVerse, a dummy social media website developed as a project for the SAP module of the Web Development course at DCI Berlin.

 ## Features